NaughtyPotato/Sat-Tracker/README.md

 This is an angoing Project that uses the native *JavaScript* fetch API to get data and allow realtime tracking of sattelites.

 # WIP
-There are few more things i want to implement in this project to make it a bit more complete... or atleast as complete as i deem it to be.
+There are few more things i want to implement in this project to make it a bit more complete...
+Or atleast as complete as i deem it to be.